Facilitation

 • Low interest, high influence: Regularly engage and monitor this group to keep them satisfied.
 Just don’t overdo it.

-This template helps minimize confusion on who is who, clarifies responsibilities, and catalyzes a transition from strangers to collaborators.
+The stakeholder analysis template helps minimize confusion on who is who, clarifies responsibilities, and catalyzes a transition from strangers to collaborators.

 Once you understand different stakeholder involvement, you’ll be better prepared to start coming up with engagement strategies that work best for each of them.
-Just remember: stakeholders are individual people, so think of your different groups as flexible and fluid, rather than set in stone.
+Just remember: Stakeholders are individual people, so think of your different groups as flexible and fluid, rather than set in stone.

-Pro-tip: Be sure to create a stakeholder engagement plan to document how you'll communicate and engage with stakeholders.
+Pro tip: Be sure to create a stakeholder engagement plan to document how you'll communicate and engage with stakeholders.

 2. Identify key concerns and areas of interest

-This step can be done alongside your stakeholder map.
 As you separate your stakeholders out into groups, ask them questions in order to identify their key areas of interest and most important concerns.
 Make sure you gain clarity around these issues, and try to establish a sense of two-way communication so that you can continue to listen and clarify if and when their needs change.

 3. Set expectations for stakeholder communication

-Defining how and when you will communicate at the outset of a project can go a long way toward eliminating unnecessary friction.
 Try to strike a balance between the needs and preferences of your stakeholders with your own resources and capacity.
-And if you need to push back, explain and give reasons why in clear terms.
+And if you need to push back, explain and give reasons in clear terms.
 Doing so will help build trust and transparency, contributing to more productive stakeholder relationships.

 4. Leverage co-creation from the start

-Make a strategic decision to involve (or at least invite) each stakeholder into the design and creation process.
-By doing this at the outset of a project, you can give them the opportunity to influence, envision, and create key solutions that answer their concerns and challenges.
-This will help ensure your stakeholders remain central and active contributors
+By doing this at the outset of a project, you can give them the opportunity to influence and create solutions that answer their concerns and challenges.
+This will help ensure your stakeholders remain central and active contributors.

 5. Conduct regular check-ins